ArtskydJ/node-sox.js/README.md

 To see what options are available, read the [SoX effects docs][sox-effects].

-You can put strings into subarrays, which will be flattened internally, so this will act just like putting them in individual strings.
-E.g. `[ 'speed', 1.5 ]`
+You can put strings/numbers into sub-arrays, which will be flattened internally.

 ```js
 sox({